 Legend Networking & Telecom Listed by play Ransomware Group

-On May 15, 2026, the ransomware group known as play added Legend Networking & Telecom to its public leak site, confirming that it had exfiltrated internal files from the United States-based telecommunications provider.
+On May 15, 2026, the ransomware group known as play added Legend Networking & Telecom to its public leak site, claiming that it had exfiltrated internal files from the United States-based telecommunications provider.

 Available reporting describes the incident as a ransomware attack in which the group gained access to the company’s systems, encrypted data, and then exfiltrated files before publishing a sample on its leak portal.
 The exact number of individuals whose information was taken remains unknown, as Legend Networking & Telecom has not released a formal notification detailing the scope.
 Public reporting indicates that the exposed materials consist of internal documents rather than a structured database of customer records, though such files frequently contain names, addresses, phone numbers, email accounts, and account credentials tied to both business and residential services.